DallanQ/tiny_towns/QA.md

 Basically, the idea is that "whenever you may not choose the resource anyway" you may use the warehouse.

 [5-banks](https://boardgamegeek.com/thread/2202189/5-banks)

 > What happens when you have 5 banks and are last player to pass?

 If you have 5 Banks and are the last player still going, then you would be forced to declare your town "complete."
 This is an exception to the normal game end trigger.

 [does-zero-count-for-the-public-house](https://boardgamegeek.com/thread/3044364/does-zero-count-for-the-public-house)

-> Does having zero of a building type would give you a point for the public house, as zero is an even number.
+> Does having zero of a building type give you a point for the public house, as zero is an even number.?
-> Public House: “1 point per unique building type you have an even number of in your town.”
+> Public House: “1 point per unique building type, you have an even number in your town.”

-No. The rules state "per unique building type you HAVE an even number of" While zero is an even number, if there is a building type there are zero of in your town, or rather none of in your town, then you don't "have" any in your town.
+No. The rules state "per unique building type you HAVE an even number of" While zero is an even number, if there is a building type there are zero of in your town, or rather none in your town, then you don't "have" any in your town.

 [feast-hall-points](https://boardgamegeek.com/thread/2798176/feast-hall-points)

 [barrett-castle-too-powerful](https://boardgamegeek.com/thread/2172550/barrett-castle-too-powerful)

 > Is Barrett Castle too powerful?
-For instace: In our first game, it earned a player 17 points.
+For instance: In our first game, it earned a player 17 points.
 The card itself has a bonus of 5 points if fed.
 Then, since it is worth 2 cottages, another 6 points since it was fed.
 This seems to be doubling-dipping.
 The player was smart to also have built 3 chapels, gaining 6 more points from this “2 cottage” equivalent.
 > Are we misunderstanding the scoring for this monument card?

 Barrett Castle is only worth 5 points if fed (no additional points for counting as two Cottages).
 It is treated as two Cottages for the purposes of things like Chapel and Well, however.

 [theater](https://boardgamegeek.com/thread/3344045/theater)

-> For the purposes of scoring a theater… let's call it Theater A. If you have another theater (Theater B) in the same row or column, does Theater B count as a "unique" building when scoring Theater A?
+> For the purposes of scoring a theater, let's call it Theater A. If you have another theater (Theater B) in the same row or column, does Theater B count as a "unique" building when scoring Theater A?
 And vice versa?

 No, Theaters don't count.